Do you know fatty acids are the basic unit of which macromolecules? Fats are esters of high molecular weight containing Fatty acids(FA) and Glycerol.

 - Biosynthesis of Eicosanoids

 - All USFA are more stable in “Cis-configuration” than “Trans configuration”.

 Double Bonding system:

-- USFA have “Non-Conjugative double bonding system” (or) “Cumulative double bonding system”.
+- USFA has “Non-Conjugative double bonding system” (or) “Cumulative double bonding system”.

-- Some of the fatty acids have hydroxyl group in their structure.
+- Some of the FAs have a hydroxyl group in their structure.

 - Examples are Ricinoleic acid (87%) in Caster oil, It is a C 18 acid with a double bond at C9 and an OH group on C12.
 Cerebronic acid, a C 24 acid obtained from animal lipid, is another important hydroxyl acid with an OH group on C2.

 - A common oxygenated fatty acid, isolated from plants and bacterial lipids, is 9, 10- dihydroxystearic acid.

 - Another example is 9, 10-epoxy-stearic acid is isolated from rust spore lipids (20%).

 - Examples are Chaulmoogra oil obtained from Hydnocarpus kurzil contains Hydnocarpic and Chaulmoogric acid.